Guccifer123/raspberry-pi-setting-up/en/step_3.md

 Next, you will need to extract the files from the NOOBS zip archive you downloaded from the Raspberry Pi website.

-+ Go to your *Downloads* folder and find the zip file you downloaded.
++ Find the downloaded archive — by default, it should be in your `Downloads` folder.

-+ Extract the files and keep the resulting Explorer/Finder window open.
++ Double-click on it to extract the files, and keep the resulting Explorer/Finder window open.

 #### Copy the files

 + Now open another Explorer/Finder window and navigate to the SD card.
 It's best to position the two windows side by side.

-+ Select all the files from the *NOOBS* folder and drag them onto the SD card.
++ Select all the files in the `NOOBS` folder and drag them into the SD card window to copy them to the card.

 ![windows copy](images/copy3.png)

 ![macos copy](images/macos_copy.png)

-+ Once the files have been copied over you can eject the SD card.
++ Once the files have all been copied over, you can eject the SD card.